MZ-Tools 8.0 for VBA

 Unfortunately, both MZ Tools (3.0) and SmartIndenter were written in VB6, which meant that they were restricted to the 32 bit versions of Excel.
 And that meant that the day I started using Power Pivot, I lost the ability to use either add-in.
 (Okay, to be fair I could have stuck with 32 bit Excel for Power Pivot… except there was no way I was doing that.
 The need for more memory accessed trumped the tools that made my VBA life easier.)

 I’ve now been running without the aid of these tools for about 5 years… which is shocking… and STILL miss them.
 A few times over the last few years, I even made some attempts to replicate some of these features on my own, but I could never figure out how to get VB.NET to hook into the VBIDE, so gave up on it.
-Instead I focussed on tools I could control, building add-ins and software in other areas.
+Instead I focused on tools I could control, building add-ins and software in other areas.
 (It always irked me that I couldn’t figure out how to hook the VBIDE though!)

 No longer Add-in Free